samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 public string displayName { get; set; }
 public Pool pool { get; set; }
 ```
+5. Yaml is wack.
+The white spaces can destroy you, as the errors returned are often not helpful at all.
+Take lots of breaks.

 ## Architecture
 The core functionality is contained in a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core".